How to Build an FPV Racing Quadcopter

 - Attach the radio receiver to the Flight Controller Board.
 FrSky Taranis X9D 2.4GHz Radio & Receiver is a very affordable and programmable choice.

 - Connect the motors to the flight controller.
 Make sure all the signal wires and cables are faced inwards.

 Attach The FPV Components:

 - In front of the receiver attach the FPV camera on the frame.
-I am using Fat Shark Teleporter V3 FPV kit that includes camera, transmitter and the gogles.
+I am using Fat Shark Teleporter V3 FPV kit that includes camera, transmitter and the FPV goggles.

 - The camera in this come with a memory card and works as a recorder also and get the footage recorded.

-- Attach the transmitter on the frame near the tail of the quad.
+- Attach the transmitter to the frame near the tail of the quad.

-- Use the software and watch internate videos if necessary.
+- Use the software and watch internet videos if necessary.

 - Calibrate everything and you are ready to fly.

 To build an FPV Quadcopter successfully follow some tips before you start and during your work: